Position

 • Install, maintain, and repair chiller systems and related equipment.

-• Conduct routine inspections and preventive maintenance to identify and address potential issues.
+• Conduct routine inspections and preventive maintenance to ensure system reliability.

-• Diagnose and troubleshoot mechanical and electrical problems in chiller systems.
+• Diagnose and troubleshoot mechanical and electrical issues within chiller systems.

-• Collaborate with other technicians and engineers to implement system upgrades and improvements.
+• Collaborate with other technicians and engineers to ensure seamless operation of all HVAC systems.

 Qualifications

-• High school diploma or equivalent; technical training or degree in HVAC/R preferred.
+• High school diploma or equivalent; technical training or degree in HVAC/Refrigeration is preferred.

-• Minimum of 3-5 years of experience in chiller systems and HVAC maintenance.
+• Minimum of 3 years of experience in chiller system maintenance and repair.

 • Proficient in reading and interpreting technical manuals, blueprints, and schematics.

-• Strong knowledge of refrigeration principles, HVAC systems, and electrical systems.
+• Strong understanding of HVAC systems, including chillers, air handlers, and cooling towers.

 Is becoming a Chiller Technician a good career path?

 A Chiller Technician works with cooling systems.
 They install, maintain, and repair chillers.
 These machines cool water or air.
-They use them in many places like factories, hospitals, and office buildings.
-This job needs good problem-solving skills.
-Technicians must understand how machines work.
-They also need to know how to fix them.
+They use them in buildings, factories, and other places.
+This job needs good problem-solving skills and attention to detail.
+Technicians must understand how chillers work.
+They also need to know how to use tools and read blueprints.

 • Pros: